knpuniversity/KnpUGuard/README.md

 [![Build Status](https://travis-ci.org/knpuniversity/KnpUGuard.svg?branch=master)](https://travis-ci.org/knpuniversity/KnpUGuard)

-This is a library is usable, but is *alpha*, and backwards compatibility is not guaranteed yet.
+**This library is *deprecated* since Symfony 2.8 and won't work with Symfony 3.**

 The original purpose was to get feedback and use-cases from people so that we can merge this feature into Symfony itself (see [symfony/symfony#14673](https://github.com/symfony/symfony/pull/14673)).

+Now it's good (see [news from Symfony](http://symfony.com/blog/new-in-symfony-2-8-guard-authentication-component)).

+## Upgrade to Symfony 3

+On Symfony 2.8, use the official [Guard component](https://symfony.com/doc/master/cookbook/security/guard-authentication.html) and remove this library from your `composer.json`.
+Then you'll be able to upgrade to Symfony 3.

 ## Documentation